-You can already talk to Cortana, Microsoft's digital, voice based assistant, in your home using your smartphone or PC.
-This is different, though.
-Last year Microsoft unveiled its plans, after months of teasing, for a Cortana powered smart home.
-The real deal.
-It's not letting Amazon have all the fun anymore.
+You can already talk to Cortana, Microsoft's voice assistant, in your home using your smartphone, PC or Harman Kardon Invoke.
+It can help you with all sorts of tasks, but Microsoft has grander ambitions: a Cortana-powered smart home.
+It's not letting having Amazon have all the fun anymore.

 Here's what you need to know about how Cortana works in the home.

 So what can Cortana do in the smart home in 2018?
 We'll run down a few features that arrived with the Harman Kardon Invoke (below) as this is what we expect to see from most Cortana devices from now on.
 If the features list looks familiar, that's because how Cortana works in the home is very similar to Alexa and Google Voice.

 The main features are as follows: you can control things like your music, smart thermostat and smart lights via Cortana voice commands, and you can ask questions and receive answers from the web β check the news, weather and traffic, set reminders and manage your calendars.